winbench/bench/res/config.template.md

 ## Environment

-With the following properties, the composition of the environment variables is controlled.
+With the following properties you can control the composition of the environment variables.

 * OverrideHome: `true`
 * OverrideTemp: `true`